 Causey suggests avoiding designs with sharp corners or points that can be problematic when removing the release liner or can complicate the installation process.
 Instead, he recommends incorporating contours on corners and points to allow the adhesive to have a better bond with the large surface areas.

-Otherwise, the design process can be unlimited, since floor graphics just need to be printed, cut out on a plotter and applied to the floor surface, which might be sealed tile, cement, an unsealed surface or carpeting, Roba says.
+Otherwise, the design process can be unlimited, since floor graphics just need to be printed, cut out on a plotter and applied to the floor surface, which might be sealed tile, cement, or an unsealed surface or carpeting, Roba says.

 The proper graphic film for flooring, usually a white film backed with adhesive, needs to be used, as well as a protective laminate that provides stability and protects the graphic, Roba says.
 The graphic film and laminate—which comes in different types of gloss, matte, safety and anti-scratch—are selected based on exposure to foot traffic and outside conditions, such as rain, snow and sun, as well to meet any slip resistance standards to protect against potential hazards, he says.